Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

     ![Create definition](../../Assets/Screenshots/EDI/Operation/ExportDefinitionCreate.png "[Create definition]")

 2. Enter a label for the definition.
 It might be useful, to choose a name that contains the following:
+        - The information that it is an EDIFACT message.
+Keep in mind that the labels are visible in the DataHub ETL attribute set mappings later.
+So it might be useful, to differentiate these attribute set mappings from the others by placing an "EDIFACT" in front.
-        - The information, if these are the header or the line items of the message.
+        - The information, if it is the header or the line items of the message.
         - The message type (for example, INVOIC)
         - The direction (Export)
         - The business partner name

-    For example, *INVOIC Export items "customer name"*.
+    For example, *EDIFACT INVOIC Export "business partner name"* or *EDIFACT INVOIC Export items "business partner name"*.

 3. Click the *Template engine* drop-down list and select the **XmlExportTemplateEngine**.
     The view has been changed.
 Two tabs are inserted now, the *Settings* tab and the *File settings* tab.
 The *Settings* tab is displayed.